Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 “What If I Don’t Wake Up?”

-The Reality: You’re not actually asleep, and “waking up” is as natural as opening your eyes.
+The Reality: You are not actually asleep, and “waking up” is as natural as opening your eyes.

 This fear comes from the confusing terminology we use.
-When we say “wake up” from hypnosis, we’re not talking about waking from sleep – we’re simply returning to your normal waking state of consciousness.
+When we say “wake up” from hypnosis, we are not talking about waking from sleep – we are simply returning to your normal waking state of consciousness.

-Here’s the truth: you go to sleep naturally every night and wake up every morning without any assistance.
+Here is the truth: you go to sleep naturally every night and wake up every morning without any assistance.
 Your brain knows exactly how to regulate these states.
-During hypnosis, you’re in a focused, relaxed state similar to daydreaming or the moments just before you fall asleep.
+During hypnosis, you are in a focused, relaxed state similar to daydreaming or the moments just before you fall asleep.
 Coming out of this state is as natural and automatic as stopping a daydream when someone calls your name.

-In over 10 years of practice, I’ve never had a client who couldn’t easily return to normal awareness.
+In over 12 years of practice, I have never had a client who could not easily return to normal awareness.

 Myth #4: